 The stiffness characteristic of the suspension system was measured by applying a quasi-static moment to the moving side and measuring both the moment and the displacement with respect to the fixed part.
-The measured moment as a function of angular displacement is shown in figure 3.
+The measured moment as a function of angular displacement is shown in Fig. 3.
 There is negligible hysteresis in the measured, meaning that the deformation of the suspension system can be considered purely elastic.
-The operating range of the suspension system is $\pm 9^\circ$ and thus the maximal amplitude of the blade should not exceed 8° to avoid hitting hard stops.
+The operating range of the suspension system is $\pm 9^{\circ}$ and thus the maximal amplitude of the blade should not exceed $8^{\circ}$ to avoid hitting hard stops.

-For small displacement angles up to 2° the characteristic is linear with constant stiffness.
-At larger angles the characteristic becomes non-linear due to increasing stiffness and can be approximated by the cubic equation where M and φ are the moment and the angular displacement, k_1 and k_2 are constants that can by obtained by curve fitting on the measured data.
-The fitted cubic equation can be also seen in figure 3.
+For small displacement angles up to $2^{\circ}$ the characteristic is linear with constant stiffness.
+At larger angles the characteristic becomes non-linear due to increasing stiffness and can be approximated by the cubic equation where M and $\varphi$ are the moment and the angular displacement, $k_1$ and $k_2$ are constants that can by obtained by curve fitting on the measured data.
+The fitted cubic equation can be also seen in Fig. 3.
 The stiffness characteristic is important in simulations of the cascade behaviour.